 - X-rays - Radiation (radium and isotope) therapy including technician materials and supplies - Surgical supplies, such as dressings - Splints, casts and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint used.
-All other components of blood are covered beginning with the first pint used. - Other outpatient diagnostic tests

-There is no coinsurance, copayment, or deductible for Medicare-covered outpatient diagnostic tests and therapeutic services and supplies.
+All other components of blood are covered beginning with the first pint used. - Other outpatient diagnostic tests copayment, or deductible for Medicarecovered outpatient diagnostic tests and therapeutic services and supplies.